dionephy/Wysg.Musm/apps/Wysg.Musm.Radium/docs/Plan.md

 - Reportify JSON generated no longer contains `preserve_known_tokens`.
 - Prior stored JSON with the key loads without error and does not affect output.

-## Change Log Addition (2025-10-15 â€“ Phrase-SNOMED Mapping Window UX Enhancements)
+## Change Log Addition (2025-10-15 ?
+Phrase-SNOMED Mapping Window UX Enhancements)
-- **Problem 1**: When opening the phrase-SNOMED link window from Settings â†’ Global Phrases, the search textbox was empty, requiring users to retype the phrase text to search for matching SNOMED concepts.
+- **Problem 1**: When opening the phrase-SNOMED link window from Settings ¡æ Global Phrases, the search textbox was empty, requiring users to retype the phrase text to search for matching SNOMED concepts.
 - **Problem 2**: The Map button remained disabled even after selecting a concept from the search results, preventing users from saving the mapping.

 ### Root Cause